 Today some blogging friends and I are bringing awareness to the wonderful work Heritage Farm does in our local area with one of the best tasting fundraisers around.
 Check out the great work Heritage Farm does and see how you can be part of the Heritage Farm Fare.
-Then come back here to check out a new family favorite, Chorizo Zucchini Chili and enter the #FarmFare giveaway below.
+Then come back here to check out a new family favorite, Chorizo Zucchini Chili.

 My family and I have been on the road trip of a lifetime with our most recent stop being at the Grand Canyon.
 We brought fresh veggies from a friend’s garden to eat on the road, and after a week they aren’t going to last much longer.
 We’ve been cooking over a campfire the last few days so I pulled together this hearty and spicy Chorizo Zucchini Chili, filled with fresh delicious produce.